Zen Garland Teachers

 Instead of living in a circle that is safe, predictable and organized around ourselves, let us together become that circle whose center is everywhere and whose timeless circumference is nowhere.

-About Mitsudo
+About Rev. Mitsudo

 The roots of Mitsudo’s spiritual path go back to childhood prayer experiences he had in the woods near his home and in his parish church.
 Despite his family not being practicing Catholics, by the time he was nine years old, he had decided to be a priest.